 The main Nandi Mandap is about 100 meters away across the sprawling lawns from the temple.
 The Nandi is mid-sized and faces the sanctum, although there are distance and multiple layers of stone that separate the Linga and the Nandi.
 Four independent pillars stand on the mandap, but it all looks patched up.
 I wonder if the Nandi Mandap was always located so far or if it has been moved away during some conservation effort.

 When you walk in the lawns away from the temple, that is when you see the lions coming out of the outer wall at the regular intervals.
 I wonder if they were also free-standing pillars once and got plastered together later on.
-The Shikharas of smaller shrines or meditation caves are visible from the outside like a miniature version of the bigger one.
+The Shikharas of smaller shrines or meditation caves is visible from the outside like a miniature version of the bigger one.
 Nandis sit in between them on the wall, as they do in every Shiva temple in Kanchipuram.

 A tank is located diagonally across the temple at the other end of the lawns.

 History and Architecture of the temple

 The temple in stone dates back to the late 7th CE and is attributed to Pallava king Narsimhavarman II.
 The façade that seems to be built later was added by his son Mahendravarman II.
 It is believed that Rajaraja Chola who built the mighty Brihdeeswara temple in Thanjavur, was inspired by this temple.